-If none of the distance measure between its local clusters' signature value and the query, $D_q(sig_v, q)$, is smaller than a preset threshold, θ , the peer will propagate the query to its neighbors through random connections.
+If none of the distance measure between its local clusters' signature value and the query, $D_q(sig_v, q)$ , is smaller than a preset threshold, $\theta$ , the peer will propagate the query to its neighbors through random connections.
 Otherwise, if one or more $D_q(sig_v, q)$ is within the threshold, it implies the query has reached its target cluster.
 Therefore, the query will be propagated through corresponding attractive connections much like an exploding firework.

 In our model, we retain two existing mechanisms in Gnutella network for preventing query messages from looping forever in the distributed network, namely, the Gnutella replicated message checking rule and Time-To-Live (TTL) of messages.

+When a new query appears to a peer, it is checked against a local cache for duplication.
+If it is found that the same message has passed through before, the message will not be propagated.
+The second mechanism is to use the Time-To-Live value to indicate how long a message can survive.
+Similar to IP packets, every Gnutella messages are associated with a TTL.
+Each time when the message passes through a peer, the TTL value is decreased by one.
+Once the TTL is zero, the message will be dropped and no longer forwarded.
 There is a modification on DISCOVIR query messages from the original Gnutella messages.
 In our model, the TTL value is decremented by one with a different probability when the message is forwarded through different types of connection.
 For random connections, the probability of decreasing TTL value is 1.
 For attractive connections, the probability of decreasing TTL value is an arbitrary value in [0, 1] called Chance-To-Survive (CTS).
 This strategy can reduce the number of messages passing outside the target cluster, while more relevant information can be retrieved inside the target cluster because the query message has a greater chance to survive depending on the CTS value.